kheller18/data-structures-algorithms/questions/JavaScript.md

       + In truth, Symbols are only a little different means of attaching properties to an object; the well-known Symbols could easily be provided as standard methods, just like Object.prototype.has Own Property which appears in anything that inherits from Object.

 20. What is Babel?
-    + Babel is an open-source JavaScript transpiler that converts ECMAScript 2015+ (ES6+) code into a backwards compatible version of JavaScript that can be run by previous JavaScript engines.
+    + `Babel`: is an open-source JavaScript transpiler that converts ECMAScript 2015+ (ES6+) code into a backwards compatible version of JavaScript that can be run by previous JavaScript engines.
 Babel is a popular tool for exploiting the JavaScript programming language's latest capabilities.
     + Babel plugins are used to convert syntax that isn't widely supported into a version that is backwards compatible.
 Arrow functions, for example, which are defined in ES6, are translated to ordinary function declarations.
 It's also possible to translate non-standard JavaScript syntax, such as JSX.
 Babel may automatically inject core-js polyfills for support capabilities that aren't available in JavaScript environments.
 Static methods like Array.from and built-ins like Promise, for example, are only accessible in ES6+, but they can be utilised in previous contexts by using core-js.

 21. Name some array methods that were introduced in ES6.